behar5057/convertina/README.md

-# convertina
+# Convertina 🌸

-A beautiful, modern file conversion platform
+A beautiful, modern file conversion platform built with Next.js and FastAPI.

+## 🏗️ Project Structure